shanet/blog/_posts/2023-08-26-the-feasibility-of-electrifiying-mt-baker.md

 ---
 layout: post
-title: The Feasibility of Electrifying Mt.
+title: The feasibility of electrifying Mt.
 Baker
 description: Mt.
 Baker ski area is entirely diesel powered.
 How feasible would it be to electrify Baker to eliminate its emissions?
 date: 2023-08-26
 ---